 Add a function to be called when new data is available.
-The function should have the signature (ready_bytes: int) -> None cb - function to call remove_ready_callback(cb: Callable[[int], None])
+The function should have the signature (ready_bytes: int) -> None cb - function to remove class RNS.RawChannelWriter(stream id: int, channel: Channel)

 Remove a function added with RNS.
 RawChannelReader. add_ready_callback()